 The DCM filtering approach is similarly accurate and responsive as the EKF, however it requires information from a 3-axis magnetometer as well to work correctly.
 Since the magnetometer on a FIRST FRC robot typically experiences significant amounts of magnetic disturbance, the DCM algorithm is not well suited for use in a Robotics Navigation Sensor.

-With this processing, navX-Micro exhibits yaw drift on the order of ~1 degree per minute; yaw drift is typically much lower when navX-Micro is still.
+With this processing, navX-Micro exhibits yaw drift on the order of ~1 degree per minute; yaw drift is much lower when navX-Micro is still.

 What follows are some tips on how to deal with the yaw drift within the context of a FIRST FTC competition.